MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/agreements-overview.md

 ## Multiple incidents vs multiple recurrences

+Multiple incidents are defined as multiple agreement booking incidents within one single agreement booking setup.
+Multiple recurrences are defined as multiple agreement booking setups with different recuurences with one agreement booking incident.

-When deciding whether to add multiple agreement incidents to a single recurrence or add multiple recurrences, consider the following questions:
+When deciding whether to add multiple incidents or multiple recurrences, consider the following questions:

 - Who will perform the work?
 A single recurrence creates a single work order, whereas multiple recurrences create multiple work orders.
-If you envision the agreement work being completed by a single person, then using a single recurrence might be better.
+If you envision a single person completing the agreement work, then using a single recurrence might be better.
 You can use incident types with [requirement group templates](/dynamics365/field-service/multi-resource-scheduling-requirement-groups) to help schedule single work orders to multiple resources.

 - How much travel?
 Multiple recurrences create multiple work orders, which might create more trips and more travel than desired.